 At first the Viking tactic of attacking from sea seemed to work, as it had so many times in the past, and their heavier weaponry and more organised forces gave them a distinct advantage.

 But the Irish had numbers on their side and as the battle went on more and more of them arrived.

 It was a bloody and merciless fight.
 By the end of that single day there were at least 6,000 dead, perhaps even twice that number.

 All of the Viking leaders were killed, as were all of the cheiftains and important leaders on the Irish side.
 It is said that Brian Boru was killed as he prayed in his tent, thinking the battle at an end.

 The outcome of all this was not peace.
-The Viking stranglehold on Ireland was broken, but the Irish were without leaders.
+The Viking stranglehold on Ireland was broken but the Irish had been rendered leaderless.
 Those who survived quickly left Dublin and returned to their home territories, where fierce infighting to establish new leadership and new land boundaries would carry on for many years.

 Where to Visit in Ireland

 Sadly there are really no centres examining in any detail the part of the Vikings in Irish History.
 Perhaps this will be addressed after the discoveries at Woodstown are excavated.